 COVID restrictions and lockdowns are well and truly behind us, and life is back to ‘normal’.
 Many of us increased the amount we were drinking during lockdowns, and this habit may have stuck since, so if you’re fed up of feeling foggy in the morning, of having broken sleep or lacking energy to do the things you love, we’re here to help.
 We want you to make the most of this new release to freedom by building a healthier relationship with alcohol.

 Explore our pages dedicated to ways to help reduce or give up alcohol, like taking a break, having days off, shrinking the amount you drink, and even tips on how to talk to your friends about drinking less.

-If you had a break from booze during the first lockdown, why not continue?
 Time off from drinking alcohol can help you save money, sleep better and lose weight.
 There’s lots of advice and support out there to help you.

 Try and Buy Less Alcohol

 Download the Drink Free Days App

 - Six medium glasses of wine or pints of beer a week*, or

 - Three medium glasses of wine or pints of beer (for women) or four medium glasses of wine or pints of beer (for men) on any single occasion*

 - Regularly drinking more than six medium glasses of wine or pints of beer a week increases your risk of cancer, heart disease and liver disease.

 *This is based approximately on a medium glass of 11% wine (1.9 units) or a pint of 3.8% beer (2.2 units)